horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

    - After installing required packages, the readlineSync will get added as a <code>dependency</code>.
    - What do we mean by a <code>dependency</code>?<br/>
-   A dependency in programming is an essential functionality, library or piece of code that's essential for a different part of the code to work.
+   A dependency in programming is an essential functionality, library, or piece of code that's essential for a different part of the code to work.
 For example, a specific library that a given line of code depends on.

    - How to declare <code>readlineSync</code>?<br/>
    Syntax : <pre>var readlineSync = require(“readline-sync”);